Best Diet For A Healthy Vagina

 - Alcohol.
 Similar to refined sugars, alcohol can encourage yeast to grow in the vagina.
 It can also worsen menstrual cramps, and alcohol has even been linked to an increased risk of breast cancer.

-The right diet = a happy vagina
+The right diet = healthy vagina

 To keep your vagina healthy and happy, follow a diet that is rich in vegetables, fruits, probiotics, and lean proteins.
 Cut back on refined sugars, alcohol, and simple carbohydrates.
 Make these changes, and you'll notice fewer urinary tract and yeast infections.